 Ready to sit back and relax a bit after a long hot day around the fairgrounds?
 On the north side of the Fairgrounds inside Gate 12, Super Cinema features Superhero movies running all day long on the big screen.
 Bring your kids and get comfy while you wait for your next burst of energy.
 I’ll be here enjoying my BBQ Pork Split.

 Learn about your favorite barnyard animals all in one place!
 Visit Animal Town to the right (east) of the Hoosier Lottery Grandstand.
 There’s an Interactive Animal Experience with beef and dairy cattle, chickens, goats, draft horses, llamas, rabbits, sheep and swine.
-Stick around for Livestock chats at 1pm, 3pm, 5pm & 7pm.
+Stick around for Livestock chats.

-The Ball State Harvest Pavilion is home to the super popular Seed Survivor activity and other make and take activities.
+The Harvest Pavilion is home to the super popular Seed Survivor activity and other make and take activities.
 Kids will learn about agriculture through a fun, interactive exhibit using virtual reality and then plant their own sunflower pot to take home.
-Don’t miss the CANstruction display or the exhibit Celebrating Indiana’s Circus History.

 The Family Fun Park